rlancer/super-share/README.md

 Generally we will want our users to visit *shares.our-domain.com/file-name*

-To set this up we will need to go to our Google Apps admin panel and wire up the Super Share app to our domain.
+To set this up we will need to go to our Google Apps admin panel and wire up the Super Share app to our domain

 Login to [admin.google.com](https://admin.google.com)

-Go to the App Engine section, if you cant see it try clicking on More
+Go to the App Engine section - If you cant see it try clicking on More

 Next add your App Engine Id and map it to point to your sub-domain